Jeep Wrangler Review 2025: Price, specs & boot space

 MPG and fuel costs: What does a Jeep Wrangler cost to run?

-Jeep Wranglers sell in such small numbers in the UK it's hard to to get an accurate sense of the car's reliability, although we have heard reports that it suffers from leaks around the rear footwells.
-That said, a three-year warranty comes as standard with all models.
+Jeep Wranglers sell in such small numbers in the UK it's hard to to get an accurate sense of the car's reliability, although we have heard reports that older cars suffer from leaks around the rear footwells, and have various electrical issues.

-"At the time of writing, prices for brand new Wranglers started at just over the £40,000 mark, and rose to just north of £50,000.
-Compared like-for-like, prices seem very similar to those of the car’s only real rival, the Land Rover Defender, while other proper hardcore off-roaders are way off on price.
-The Suzuki Jimny is much less, the Mercedes G-Class is much more.
-More conventional SUVs like the Audi Q5 are reasonably similar, if a bit cheaper."
+"At the time of writing, prices for brand new Wranglers start at just over £60,000.
+Compared like-for-like, prices seem very similar to those of the car’s only real rival, the Land Rover Defender, while other proper hardcore off-roaders are way off on price."

 There’s a colossal difference in terms of resale values, though.
 The Wrangler’s are terrible compared to the Land Rover’s, and while that could prove expensive for buyers of new versions, it means used car buyers will pick up a Wrangler for way less than a Defender.